NVIDIA/cccl/docs/libcudacxx/ptx/examples/device_tensormap_initialization.rst

 3. Modify the tensor map in shared memory using :ref:`tensormap.replace
    <libcudacxx-ptx-instructions-tensormap-replace>`.
 This instruction can be
-   used to modify any field of the tensor map, including the base address, size, stride, etc.
+   used to modify many fields of the tensor map, including the base address, size, stride, etc.

 4. Copy the tensor map from shared memory to global memory using the :ref:`tensormap.cp_fenceproxy
    <libcudacxx-ptx-instructions-tensormap-cp_fenceproxy>` instruction.

 The code below contains a kernel that follows these steps.
-For completeness, it modifies all the fields of the tensor map.
-Typically, a kernel will modify just a few fields.
+For completeness, it updates all modifiable fields of the tensor map.
+Typically, a kernel will update just a few fields.

 In this kernel, the tensor map template is passed as a kernel parameter.
 This is the preferred way of moving the template from the host to device.
 If the kernel